tuarua/Apple-Signin-ANE/README.md

 N.B.
 You must use a Mac to build an tvOS app using this ANE.
 Windows is NOT supported.

-From the command line cd into /example-tvos and run:
+From Terminal cd into /example-tvos and run:

 ```shell
 bash get_tvos_dependencies.sh